Gokyo lake trek is the perfect destination in Everest region for those who detest crowds and expecting for jaw dropping scenery.

 Day 04: A day of rest in Namche for acclimatization

 This is the first acclimatization which you will get in the whole trek.
 Acclimatization is very important during high altitude trekking in Nepal as it helps to acquaint you with the high and the changing altitude and conditions.
 On this day, you can also side trek to the twin villages of Khumjung and Khude where you will have lunch for the day.
 There are lots of good bakery shops in Khumjung.
-After that you will trek until the Everest View Hotel from where you can enjoy the views of the mountains including the Everest.
+After that, you will trek until the Everest View Hotel from where you can enjoy the views of the mountains including the Everest.
 It will be around five hours of side trek after which you will return back to Namche.
 Stay overnight at a guesthouse.

 Day 05: Trek to Dole (4190m) 5 hrs

 After acclimatizing for a day in Namche, we resume our trek on the sixth morning.
-The trail is easy initially as we cross valleys along the rhododendron, juniper and large coniferous forests.
-During spring the forests are great to see as that is the time when rhododendrons bloom and the fragnance lingers on your nose for many days.
+The trail is easy initially as we cross valleys along the rhododendron, juniper, and large coniferous forests.
+During spring the forests are great to see as that is the time when rhododendrons bloom and the fragrance lingers on your nose for many days.
 We also see Sherpas bringing their herds of Yaks for grazing on the green pastures.
 After almost five hours of trek, we reach Dole, the destination for the sixth day.
 Overnight stay at a guesthouse.

 Day 06: Trek to Machhermo (4470m) 5 hrs

 The trail now steadily becomes difficult as the trekkers will have to negotiate thick forests, the increasing altitude and the lack of settlement areas.
 The trail continues to climb up along the side of the valley until it reaches Machhermo, a small and beautiful village in the Khumbu region.
 Sherpas believe that the region of Machhermo is the home for Yeti, mythical snowman.
 Overnight stay at a guesthouse.